LCC Cyanobacteria Monitoring Program

 Background on cyanobacteria

-Cyanobacteria (sometimes called blue-green algae) naturally occur in lakes and have existed on earth for millions of years.
+Cyanobacteria naturally occurs in lakes and have existed on earth for millions of years.
 Under the right conditions they form large accumulations referred to as blooms.
 Some types produce toxins which release into the water when cyanobacteria die and break down.
 The toxins can present a potential hazard to people and their pets.
 However, not all cyanobacteria produce toxins, and even those species that can produce toxins do not do so in all instances.
 You cannot tell by looking at a bloom whether or not toxins are present.
 Specialized tests are required to tell whether a particular bloom actually contains toxins.

 What do cyanobacteria blooms look like?